89luca89/distrobox/docs/useful_tips.md

 shell?

 Before the 1.4.3 release, it wasn't possible.
-We couldn't make a distinction between someone running distrobox vi `sudo` from someone logged in as the root user in a shell.
+We couldn't make a distinction between someone running distrobox via `sudo` from someone logged in as the root user in a shell.
 Now things are as easy as it would be if you were creating a rootless container:

 ```console